 新山, 176, Jalan Pahlawan 2, Taman Ungku Tun Aminah, 81300 Skudai, Johor

-Note: Legoland Malaysia is about 50mins from Tuas Checkpoint but because we wanted to have breakfast and get SIM card in JB so we went through woodlands checkpoint.
+Note: Legoland Malaysia is about 50 minutes from Tuas Checkpoint but because we wanted to have breakfast and get a SIM card in JB we went through Woodlands checkpoint.

 Legoland Hotel – Checking in & Tips

-I booked both the annual pass and hotel directly as the annual pass holders have 20% discount!
-Because I want all my 4 kids and helper to stay with us in a room, I booked their biggest room – Kingdom Theme Suite.
+I booked both the annual pass and hotel directly as the annual pass holders have a 20% discount!
+Because I want all my 4 kids and helpers to stay with us in a room, I booked their biggest room – the Kingdom Theme Suite.
 It comes with a king-size bed, 2 bunk beds (sleep 6) and 2 toilets.
 I paid about RM3360 for 3 days 2 nights.

-When we reached, the kids are welcome with 2 big Lego play areas in the lobby!
-We are also served with orange juice while doing the checking-in.
-Our check-in time is 3pm, but we arrived early to check in and put our luggage with them.
+When we reached, the kids were welcome with 2 big Lego play areas in the lobby!
+We are also served with orange juice while doing the check-in.
+Our check-in time is 3 pm, but we arrived early to check in and put our luggage with them.
 After that, we went to the theme park to do our annual pass card.

 On the 2nd night, we had our dinner outside Legoland.
 It’s about mins drive from Legoland.
 It’s a seafood place, I wouldn’t say it’s the cheapest but definitely cheaper than Singapore.
 We spent about SGD$180+